 Considering the lack of effective texturing the CZ P09 feels just a little bit small in my hands from the girth perspective.
 You don’t really have a good place to get contact with your support hand palm and going to a larger backstrap isn’t really going to help since it’s only mounted on the lower two-thirds of the grip.

 The CZ P09 texturing is unfortunately just ineffective.
-For causal shooting, it’ll be fine.
+For casual shooting, it’ll be fine.
 But if you really plan to run the gun hard in environments where things can get wet I would suggest adding some sort of grip enhancement like skateboard tape or having the grip stippled.
 The same texturing on the side panels is also located above the trigger guard on each side of the frame.
 It’s a nice touch and gives you a good place to index your trigger finger.
 It’s also visually pleasing in my opinion.

 The trigger guard on the CZ P09 has an undercut of sorts so you aren’t likely to develop “Glock Knuckle.”
 For a polymer frame, the CZ P09 trigger guard is very thin but it’s also well rounded on the edges so you don’t have to worry about your hands feeling any discomfort on the frame of the gun.
+There is a beavertail and the way it’s connected to the frame is quite comfortable.

 The slide has both forward and rear serrations and they’re reasonably aggressive but they look much more aggressive than they feel.
 Part of that is the narrower slide on the CZ P09 which makes it hard to get a good grip with your hand.